 - Strawberry Protein Smoothie

-For this Healthy Strawberry Popsicles Recipe, I Recommend:
+For this Strawberry Popsicles Recipe, I Recommend:

-Here are a couple of pantry items that I suggest using to ensure this strawberry popsicle recipe turns out perfect.
+Here are a couple of pantry items that I suggest using to ensure this creamy strawberry popsicles recipe turns out perfect.
 All of these ingredients can be ordered online from Thrive Market, which is an online retailer that sells healthy, organic food at wholesale prices.
 I like to think of it like Amazon (online marketplace) meets Costco (wholesale prices) meets Whole Foods (all wholesome, junk-free foods).

 - Raw Honey – Not all packaged honey is created equal, so I recommend using one that is 100% pure, raw, and unfiltered for optimal health benefits.